suryanshsinghrajput/MovieSearch/README.md

 # Projects include

-1. [httpshelloworld](httpshelloworld) : this is the front end project that is built using react js.
+1. [moviesearch18](moviesearch18) : this is the front end project that is built using react js. this i sreact js 18 version.thi sonly has a basic front end app.but is does not contain basic freature like login & routing.
 1. [MongoDB_API_CRUD_HelloWorld](MongoDB_API_CRUD_HelloWorld) : this is the back end api built using node js and mongo db.
+1. [moviesearch18](moviesearch18) :this is also the front end project.this i smore updated projects which contains features like Google and fb login and routing.

 # References